-{\bf (I2) Impact of model convergence rate.} As shown in the above theorems, another key component affecting the upper bound of the attacker's reconstruction error is $|\bar g(w)|$, which is the average partial derivative over the bias and reflects the convergence level of the global model: As the global model converges (\ie the training loss $\ell$ converges to zero), $|\bar g(w)|$ will also converge to zero, and hence the upper bound of the reconstruction error will diverge to infinity.
-This is expected since the attacker needs user information leaking from the gradient to reconstruct users' location.
+{\bf (I2) Impact of model convergence rate.} As shown above, another key component affecting the upper bound of the attacker's reconstruction error is $|\bar g(w)|$, which is the average partial derivative over the bias and reflects the convergence of the global model: As the global model converges (\ie the training loss $\ell$ converges to zero), $|\bar g(w)|$ will also converge to zero, and hence the upper bound of the reconstruction error will diverge to infinity.
+This is expected since the attacker needs user information from the gradient to reconstruct users' location.
 Recall that the attacker attempts to reconstruct one user location at each mini-batch and FL round.
-Hence, as the model converges faster, the reconstruction error will diverge faster and thus a smaller fraction of the reconstructed user locations will be accurate, the ones corresponding to the early reconstruction attempts, see Fig. \ref{fig:fed_sgd_initializations_multiple_rounds}.
+As the model converges faster, the reconstruction error will diverge faster and thus a smaller fraction of reconstructed user locations will be accurate, those corresponding to early reconstruction attempts, see Fig. \ref{fig:fed_sgd_initializations_multiple_rounds}.

 {\bf (I3) Impact of Averaging.} While under FedSGD the attacker observes the gradient updates after processing each mini-batch, under FedAvg the attacker observes the gradient update at the end of the batch/round, thus this gradient update is the time average of $\frac{\partial \ell(F(x_i,w),y_i)}{\partial b^1_h}$ during each training round.
 We can apply Theorems \ref{theorem1} and \ref{theorem2} to the FedAvg case by re-defining $g_i(w)$ as the time average of $\frac{\partial \ell((x_i,w),y_i)}{\partial b^1_h}$ during each training round, and the impact of each parameter will be the same, as that discussed above for FedSGD.
-In Sec. \ref{sec:local-leakage}, we show the impact of FedAvg parameters ($B$, $E$) on the DLG attack: as $B$ decreases and/or $E$ increases, the attack is less accurate, due to faster model convergence rate caused by multiple local gradient descent steps (see Fig. \ref{fig:minibatch_comparison} and Fig. \ref{fig:sgd_local_epochs_comparison}).
+In Sec. \ref{sec:local-leakage} and \ref{sec:averaging}, we show the impact of FedAvg parameters ($B$, $E$) on the DLG attack: as $B$ decreases and/or $E$ increases, the attack is less accurate, due to faster model convergence rate caused by multiple local gradient descent steps (see Fig. \ref{fig:minibatch_comparison} and Fig. \ref{fig:sgd_local_epochs_comparison}).